readthedocs/blog/report-july-2015.rst

 Test internal analytics
     We have a basic testbed for internal analytics set up, but haven't gone as far as pushing this integration into production.
-We expect this to be a significant amount of traffic and aren't yet prepared to import all of our current statistics.
+We still need to test production load and what the dataset would look like over the course of a month.

-    This is on gold for the moment.
+    This is on hold for the moment.

 We also set some additional goals near the beginning of the month: